MicrosoftDocs/powerapps-docs/articles/connections/connection-office365-users.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="04/26/2016"
+   ms.date="06/01/2016"
    ms.author="mandia"/>

 # Office 365 Users

 ![Office 365 Users](./media/connection-office365-users/office365icon.png)

 Office 365 Users lets you access user profiles in your organization using your Office 365 account.
-You can perform various actions such as get your profile, a user's profile, a user's manager or direct reports and also update a user profile.
+You can perform various actions such as get your profile, a user's profile, a user's manager or direct reports.

 You can display this information in a text box on your app.
 You can display one function, multiple functions, or even combine different functions.
 For example, you can create an expression that combines the User Name and Phone Number, and then display this information in your app.